sabihismail/rsvp/README.md

 ## Configuration (each subheading is a file)
 ### `/server/config.json`
-`JWT_SECRET` - Since the authentication is based on a [json web token](https://jwt.io/), the secret should only be kept on the client side and should be unique and randomly generated.
+`JWT_SECRET` - Since the authentication is based on a [json web token](https://jwt.io/), the secret should only be kept on the server side and should be unique and randomly generated.
 Use a website like [this](https://passwordsgenerator.net/) to generate some random string.

 `EMAIL` -> `HOST` - This is the SMTP host property.
 For my own uses, a simple `gmail` account could be used.
 View [this guide](https://medium.com/@manojsinghnegi/sending-an-email-using-nodemailer-gmail-7cfa0712a799) to set it up yourself.